Fun Weekend Getaway to the Black Hills and Badlands South Dakota

 What is There to Do in the Black Hills?

 Where do I even start??
 These are just a few things I recommend.
 There really are endless things to see and do.
-We’ve never been in the winter, but I know snowmobiling is a huge winter activity, as well as ice fishing and I imagine there are places to ski.
-But we have gone in early May and in the Fall several times.
+We’ve never been in the winter, but I know snowmobiling is a huge winter activity, as well as ice fishing and you can ski at Terry Peak.
+But we have gone in early May, June, August and in the Fall several times.

 Custer State Park is a must-see.
 There are buffalo everywhere and you’ll see other animals, such as mule deer and antelope.
-In the Spring the baby bison are born and needless to say, they’re adorable!
-There are resident mules that live in the park.
-There were fires a few years back that unfortunately killed many of them and traumatized the remaining ones so the last time we were there, they didn’t approach our car.
-But by now, they are probably back to begging for whatever treats you have to give them.
-They stick their heads right in your window, it’s hilarious!
+In April and May the baby bison are born and needless to say, they’re adorable!
+There are resident mules that live in the park, referred to as the Begging Burros.
+They stick their heads right in your window to eat whatever you’ll feed them, it’s hilarious!

 Mount Rushmore really is a sight to see.
 If you’ve never been to Mt.
 Rushmore, make it a goal to go this year.
 Don’t just drive by either, park and walk up and marvel at the skill it took to create.
 Erosion affects it more and more every year.
 I can see how it’s easy to say, someday… but you never know so just make it happen.